 Securities Offered 25,000,000 shares of common stock, par value \$0.001 (the "Common Stock") by the Company.
 3,333,333 shares of common stock by the Selling Security Holder.
 Shares offered by the Company will be sold by our directors and executive officers.
 We may also elect to engage licensed broker-dealers.
 The Company will not pay for any selling expenses of the Selling Security Holder.
 No sales agents have yet been engaged to sell shares.
 All shares will be offered on a "best-efforts" basis.
 Investors may be publicly solicited provided the "blue sky" regulations in the states in which the Company solicits investors allow such solicitation.
+This offering has been cleared for sale in Colorado effective January 7, 2022.
+We may seek clearance for sale under the blue sky laws of additional states as the need arises.
 Offering price per Share \$0.12 per share Number of shares of Common Stock outstanding before the offering of common shares 17,795,181 shares of Common Stock as of the date hereof.
 Number of shares of Common Stock outstanding after the offering of common shares if all the shares being offered are sold 42,795,181 shares of Common Stock will be issued and outstanding after this offering is completed if all the shares being offered are sold.
 Minimum number of shares to be sold in this offering None.
-Minimum investment There is no minimum investment amount for investors.
-Market for the common shares There is only a limited public market for the common shares and a broad public market may never develop.
+Minimum number of shares to be sold in this offering Minimum investment None.
+There is no minimum investment amount for investors. , Minimum investment There is no minimum investment amount for investors.
+There is only a limited public market for the common shares and a broad public market may never develop.
+The common stock is quoted on OTC Pink, Minimum investment There is no minimum investment amount for investors.
+There is only a limited public market for the common shares and a broad public market may never develop.
 The common stock is quoted on OTC Pink, informally known as the "Pink Sheets," under the symbol BMXI.
 The Company intends to use the proceeds of this offering for marketing, inventory, acquisition and for general and administrative purposes.
 See "Use of Proceeds" section for details.
-The Company will receive no proceeds from the offering by the Selling Security Holder.
-Use of proceeds There is no minimum offering amount and no provision to escrow or return investor funds if any minimum number of shares is not sold.
-All funds raised by the Company from this offering will be immediately available for the Company's use.
-Termination of the offering The offering will conclude upon the earlier of the sale of all 25,400,000 shares or one year after the date of this offering circular.
+The Company will receive no proceeds from the